4shadoww/hakkuframework/readme.md

 ####OS support:

 * Linux       supported, and developed on/for linux
-* OS X        isn't supported , because i (4shadoww) don't own mac
+* OS X        support not planned
-* Windows     i think that windows will never get support from me (4shadoww), because mikkisofta sucks
+* Windows     support not planned

 ####Basic features:

-* Run exploits
-* Simple UI
+* Simple CLI
-* Includes scapy
-* Easy to use
-* Easy to write your own exploit (module)
+* Easy to write your own tool
-* Scripting
+* Simple "scripting feature"

 available modules: 18